 If you have a garage workshop or a small workshop with no space and you want to save money on tools and equipment you can make a simple benchtop portable clamp vise.

-A bench vise can be quite expensive and I understand that not everybody has a vise in their workshop (neither did I), but you might probably have a set of clamps (at least they are much cheaper than a vise bench).
-That is all you need to build this simple vise for a workbench.
+A bench vise can be a significant investment, and I know from experience that not everyone has one in their workshop – I didn’t either at first.
+However, you likely have a set of clamps, which are much more affordable than a bench vise.
+These clamps are all you need to build this Vise Clamp for your workbench.

 How to Make a Portable Bench Clamp Vise

 Take a look at the video below to see how easy it is to make a portable bench clamp vise!

 Table of Contents

 *Safety is your responsibility.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!